loopwerk/loopwerk.io/content/articles/2025-06-11-alpine-ajax-django.md

 In a true RESTful system, a client (like a browser) doesn't need to know any specific API endpoints besides a single entry point.
 It discovers what it can do next simply by parsing the HTML it receives.
 The links and forms _are the API_, and they fully describe the available actions.
 This is why Fielding gets frustrated with what we call REST APIs today:

-> "I am getting frustrated by the number of people calling any HTTP-based interface a REST API.
+> I am getting frustrated by the number of people calling any HTTP-based interface a REST API.
 Today's example is the SocialSite REST API.
 That is RPC.
 It screams RPC.
-There is so much coupling on display that it should be given an X rating."
+There is so much coupling on display that it should be given an X rating.
 >
 > — Roy Fielding